This user has not added any information to their profile yet.

 Ronit is also a pioneer in re-imagining film scores for live performance in her ongoing Remix Anatomy series, with performances sponsored by FilmForum Los Angeles and the Sundance Institute.
 She has also had the pleasure of conducting her film scores with live orchestra at The Wiltern with The Future Is Female concert series and other gala presentations.

 Ronit has been a resident composer and lecturer at Columbia College of Chicago MFA Film Scoring program, and a guest lecturer at CalArts and Occidental College, as well as festivals such as FMP/ Berlin, on various topics including film scoring, narrative and movement-based approaches to musical improvisation, Feldenkrais and performance practice.
+She is currently on the board of the AWFC and one of the founders of the AWFC Mentorship Program.
 Ronit graduated magna cum laude from Yale and holds an MFA in Composition/New Media from California Institute of the Arts.
 As an alumna of the Sundance Composers Labs, Ronit has returned to the lab several times to contribute her talents as a creative advisor, making herself available for collaboration in recording sessions and highlighting some of the potentials of working with creative musicians on narrative projects.

-The Sinner (USA Network) - just renewed for Season 4
+The Sinner (series, USA Network) - just renewed for Season 4

 Solo violin on Now You See Me and The Finest Hours